Commodore C64 Games Computer

 Commodore C64 disk magazines

-Since the start of the Commdore C64 disk drive, users have been enjoying disk magazines.
+Since the start of the Commodore C64 disk drive, users have been enjoying disk magazines.
 As the name suggests, disk magazines are magazines that are distributed on one or more magazines.
 But Commodore C64 disk magazines are so much more than that.
 To understand this you need to go back to the demoscene.

 Programs and demos were widely distributed through groups, or sceners.
 They would receive disks and copy in batches and send the disks to all of their friends.
 Photocopiers were not widely available in homes at that time so it was easier to distribute magazines using disks.
 Create, program, send, copy, re-send.
 Like the graffiti of the Roman Empire, disk magazines were the fastest way to send the freshest gossip around.